Insist on a Completed Credit Application

 - Should be random, unbiased and representative of your dollar amount request.

-- Unfortunately, the customer usually provides only his “good” references.
+Unfortunately, customers usually provide only “good” references.
 Still, you should check the ones included on the credit application.
 Then utilize another source, if possible, like an industry credit group.

 Personal Guaranty of the Primary Shareholder: